henrybosch/henrybosch.github.io/index.md

 layout: home
 ---

 Hey, its Henry!
-I'm a Math PhD Student at Stanford.
+I'm a PhD Candidate in Pure Mathematics at Stanford.